 Apart from this, you must also look at the scans section of the StockEdge app to get access to some powerful readymade scans.
 These scans are available for free and will give you good insights into the stocks that you are tracking.

-Another thing to watch out for are corporate actions.
+Another thing to watch out for is corporate actions.
 The stocks where corporate actions have been announced generally experience good volatility four days before and one day after the record date and become prime candidates for trading.

 Rule 4: Identify The Right Entry And Exit Points